UPDATE 5-Sanders blasts Russia for reportedly trying to boost his presidential campaign

 On Twitter, the president accused Democrats in Congress of launching a misinformation campaign that says Russia prefers him to any of what he called the "Do Nothing Democrat candidates."
 Trump called it a "hoax."
 RUSSIAN ACCOUNTS

-Facebook said it has not seen any evidence of Russian assistance to Sanders' campaign.
+Facebook declined to comment on whether it has seen any evidence of Russian assistance to Sanders' campaign.
 In October, the company took down Russian-backed accounts that pretended to be from political battleground states.
 Some of those accounts used Instagram to praise Sanders.
 Another used the #BlackLivesMatter hashtag and faulted Joe Biden on race issues.

 Jessica Brandt of the Alliance for Securing Democracy, an organization that monitors foreign interference in U.S. politics, said Russian state media and official social media accounts have been working to help Sanders by amplifying conspiracy theories that his Democratic rivals, the Democratic National Committee and the "corporate media" have been "rigging the system" against him.
 "We can say with certainty that this is what the Russian government is pushing," she told Reuters.
 "We've seen for some time Russian official channels promoting division within the Democratic Party."